 If you see a vehicle being dumped please report it immediately to the police station.
-The Police will prosecute any owner found to have illegally dumped their vehicle.
-Please look in your local telephone directory for information on how to contact the Police, or follow the weblink.
+The police will prosecute any owner found to have illegally dumped their vehicle.
+Contact details for police stations in Lincolnshire are available on the Lincolnshire Police website.

 What to do if you see an abandoned vehicle?